About Perth

 Meat Pies

-A true Aussie classic, these savory pies filled with meat and gravy are a must-try. -...
+A quintessential Aussie favorite, these savory pies filled with minced meat and gravy can be found in bakeries and cafes across Perth.
+3....

 Lamingtons